spotinst/help/src/docs/spot-security/risk-analysis-a.md

 To suppress individual rules:
 1. Move the Show Suppressed Risks toggle to OFF.
 2. Choose a rule.
-3. Click on the eye of the rule to suppress.
+3. Click the eye of the rule to suppress.

-You can click on “Show Suppressed Risks” on the top right corner of the table to show the suppressed risks in the table.
+You can click “Show Suppressed Risks” on the top right corner of the table to show the suppressed risks in the table.

 ## What’s Next?
 Learn more about how you can Remediate your risks.